Making with Code

 • git status

-• you can add multiple files by putting a space inbetween each file
+• you can add multiple files by adding all edited files with -A

 • git status